 ExpressVPN Review: Quick Expert Summary

-On top of standard security features like 256-bit AES encryption, a kill switch, and secure protocols, ExpressVPN also offers:
+On top of standard security features like 256-bit AES encryption, a kill switch, and a no-logs policy (that has been independently audited and confirmed), ExpressVPN also offers:

 - And more…

-Overall, ExpressVPN is my favorite VPN service in 2021 — it’s secure, fast, feature-rich, reliable, and very intuitive across all apps.
+But overall, ExpressVPN is my favorite VPN service in 2022 — it’s secure, fast, feature-rich, reliable, and very intuitive across all apps.

 ExpressVPN has a 1-month, 6-month, and 12-month plan.
 The best-value plan is the 12-month plan, as it includes an excellent first-year discount as well as an additional 3 months for free.
 And all subscriptions are covered by a risk-free 30-day money-back guarantee.